Randy and Laura, 2010-2016

 Continuation of New Akard 1979.
 Akard feels a return of creative power, Pete Sponge revives from his coma, and Jim Piston cries his eyes out upon realizing what a dweeb he really is.
 Later incorporated into 1994 and later versions of Akard Drearstone.

 Jack Commer is part of a detective agency foursome attempting to land a spacecopter atop USSF headquarters in downtown Marsport when they come under inexplicable fire from below.
 Turns out aliens are behind it all!
 Jack’s partner Huey is revealed to be an alien himself.
 Everyone is terrified of course, but sooner or later some sort of mystical interspecies communication definitely has to take place, don’t you think?
 Later Jack is interviewed by the author about his feelings for Huey’s sexy wife Jackie.
 I spent a long time trying to port this over to early versions of Nonprofit Chronowar until I finally saw how stupid this was.
+But I included the interview in The UR Jack Commer.

 The Selector, 1981-1982